 I need information about...

 The brain needs a constant supply of blood to work.
 During a stroke, blood stops flowing to part of the brain.
 The affected area is damaged.
 Its functions are harmed or even lost.
 Most strokes are caused by a blockage in a blood vessel that supplies the brain.
-They can also occur if a blood vessel in the brain ruptures (breaks open).
+They can also occur if a blood vessel in the brain ruptures (bursts open).